mlcommons/algorithmic-efficiency/DOCUMENTATION.md

 - **A call to this function will be considered a step**
   - The time between a call to this function and the next call to this function will be considered the per-step time.
 - Cannot modify the given hyperparameters in a workload-conditional way (please see the [Valid submission](#valid-submissions) section).
 This rule is intended to prohibit circumventing the tuning rules by looking up a pre-tuned optimal set of hyperparameters for each workload.
 It is not intended to prohibit line searches and other similar techniques.
-  - This will be checked by the spirit jury.
 - The fixed `init_model_fn` can optionally be called during training, for example, to reinitialize the model after a failed training effort.
 - Cannot replace the model parameters with pre-trained ones.
-  - This will be checked by the spirit jury.
 - This API supports Polyak averaging and similar methods that implement moving averages of model parameters.
 - Batch norm should work here because the `model_fn` will return updated batch norm moving averages when it is told to with `update_batch_norm`.